shahan360/Scaler_Sync/Day 28 - Beginner: Strings/Q3. Print ASCII value/Problem.md

 10
 11
 12
+13
+14
+15
+16
+17
+18
+using namespace std;

 ## Solution

-See `Solution.java` for the implementation.
+See `Solution.cpp` for the implementation.